carpentries-incubator/hpc-workflows/episodes/02-snakemake_on_the_cluster.md

 ```

 :::challenge
 We know that our problem runs in a very short time.
-Make the default length of
+Change the default length of
 our jobs to two minutes for Slurm.

 ::::::solution